bogoblin/bobbyweb/cv/cv.md

 - Participated in ACM ICPC (International Collegiate Programming Contest) events, including going to University of Bath for the North West Europe regionals.
 We wrote our solutions in **C++** so that we didn't have to deal with a garbage collector.
 - Created original problems and organised the Staff Vs Student contest in 2018 and 2019, a ICPC-style event for the Computer Science department.
 This included setting up the web server, which is a **PHP** application called DOMjudge.
 - This lead to me doing a paid summer project where I created COMPJudge, an online automated testing system for programming coursework.
-This was used for the algorithms courses and mostly worked well.
-I was a TA on that course and helped the students and other TAs with the system.
+It was written in a mixture of **Node.js**, **Python** and **C**, with **Bootstrap** and **JQuery** on the frontend.
+I was a TA on that course and helped the students and other TAs use the system.
-- Taught Python programming to non-CS students.
+- Taught Python programming to non-CS students as part of a Computer Science society (UniCS) effort.

 ## Projects